 We’ve reached the point where I’m turning kitchen recyclables into Halloween stuff (this isn’t even the only project I’ve got this year using tin cans).
-My husband is just happy I’m not buying anything.
 This project is in the kid-friendly Halloween category.
-There is a bit of a wait with all the paint drying but you can put this together in an afternoon.
+There is a bit of a wait with all the paint drying but you can put together this Ghost Windsock in an afternoon.

 Tin Can Ghost Windsock Supplies:

-12more layers depending on how cheap your paint is (we went with the 98 cent one and paid for it in time)
+12 more layers depending on how cheap your paint is (I went with the 98 cent one and paid for it in time)